ArmDeveloperEcosystem/workshop-multiarch-aks/terraform/README.md

 This file sets up the Azure Kubernetes Service (AKS) resources.
 It defines the AKS cluster and node groups, enabling the deployment and management of containerized applications on Kubernetes.

-### `providers.tf`
+### `outputs.tf`

-This file contains the configuration for the Terraform project and which provider versions to use.
+This file specifies the outputs of the Terraform project.
+Outputs values that are created by Terraform and can then be displayed to the user, or copied to other platforms like GitHub Actions.

 ## Usage